- Associate Professor

 Lawrence, Kansas 66045

-Kwangok Song, assistant professor, joined the KU faculty in the fall of 2017.
+Kwangok Song, associate professor, joined the KU faculty in the fall of 2017.
 Kwangok received an MA and a Ph.D. in Curriculum and Instruction from the University of Texas at Austin in 2012, specializing in language and literacy studies.
 Kwangok's research concerns sociocultural factors and sociocognitive aspects of literacy and learning.
 She teaches undergraduate literacy methods courses.

 Kwangok's research focuses on the intersection of language, literacy, and learning.
 She studies emergent bilingual students' language use and literacy practices in and out-of-school contexts.
 She is also interested in how learning takes place through face-to-face and online classroom discussions across different educational contexts.
 She draws on qualitative methods in her work, using discourse analysis and ethnographic approaches.